Rother Valley Railway: Construction

 On 16 March 2017, Rother District Council granted planning permission for the reinstatement of the line between Northbridge Street and Junction Road.
 In 2018, the RVR applied for a Transport and Works Act order to give the statutory powers to complete the reinstatement of the line and operate it.

 On 9 May 2023 it was announced that the Secretary of State had decided to make the Transport and Works Order.
-The Order is now in force.
+Work to reinstate the level crossing at Northgate Street, Robertsbridge began on 27 July 2026.